In this tutorial, we will see how to convert a PIE executable into a library.

 }

-This figure sump-up the execution flow:
+The following figure summarizes the execution flow:

 The crackme can be compiled with: